Best Carpet Underlay in 2023

 - The bedroom where you want a really soft feeling underfoot and have less wear, so less inclined to flatten

 Sponge rubber comes in the traditional waffle form or the more modern flat rubber.
 Waffle takes its name from the pattern of the underlay which creates an air bubble or pocket.
-Waffle will flatten quicker than the flat rubber.
+These are great for trapping heat and sound, making sponge rubber an excellent insulator.

 - Soft underfoot (the softest after PU foam)